Note: I get commissions for purchases made through links in this post.

 In addition to all the comparative data in these tables, there are a few other features to note for specific models.

 Yamaha says the EF1000iS has an Auto Warm-up feature that “automatically increases engine speed for 4~6 minutes to ensure smooth power delivery during cold start ups.”

-You can get a RealTree camouflage version (EF2000iSHv2) of the 2000 Watt model.
+You may be able to get a RealTree camouflage version of the 2000 Watt model.
 If staying hidden while using power is important to you, you’ll want to check out this popular machine.